yokojkato/2021/README.md

 - 👋 Hi, I’m @yokojkato
 - 👀 I’m interested in algebra.
 - 🌱 I’m currently learning topology and linear algebra.
-- 💞️ I’m looking to collaborate on nothing for now.
+- 💞️ I’m looking to collaborate on C, Java, Python, Mathematica and maybe Sage.
 - 📫 How to reach me yokojkato@gmail.com

 <!---